ERG Program Directory

 For more information on the Master’s Degree Curriculum Requirements (MA or MS), please click here.

-Students admitted to the ERG Master’s Degree may apply for admission the ERG Ph.D. program during the regular admission cycle in their third (fall) semester, and will be considered under the same criteria and in the context of external Ph.D. admissions candidates.
+Students admitted to the ERG Master’s Degree may apply for admission into the ERG Ph.D. program during the regular admission cycle in their third (fall) semester, and will be considered under the same criteria and in the context of external Ph.D. admissions candidates.

 Concurrent ERG/Public Policy Master’s Degree – Three-year program in Energy and Resources (M.S. or M.A.) and Master’s Degree of Public Policy (M.P.P.)